red0124/sgc/lib/list/README.md

 'INIT_LIST_HEADERS(<TYPE NAME>)' macro so it can be linked with the compiled lists

+to use the list uncompiled just add the 'generic_list.h' file into your program

 if used with a type that has memory alocated dinamicly a type_free and a type_copy function has to be added into the list